vrishabav/AIOps-A1/README.md

 ## Running each question

-**Q2** — start a tracking server, then run the notebook top to bottom (experiment `mnist-classifier`):
+**Q2** - start a tracking server, then run the notebook top to bottom (experiment `mnist-classifier`):

 ```bash
 mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlruns --host 0.0.0.0 --port 5000
 ```

-**Q3** — the DVC cache objects for both dataset versions are committed, so this works from a bare clone with no credentials:
+**Q3** —-the DVC cache objects for both dataset versions are committed, so this works from a bare clone with no credentials:

 ```bash